Uru 's Guild of Cartographers

 With that in mind I'd like to ask for your help.
 Until Uru is an unpublicized, grass-roots effort, and as such, the only way that many of the thousands of people who purchased Uru will even know about Until Uru is through word-of-mouth.
 Now is the time to spread the word.
 If you know people who have Uru but haven't tried the online aspect of it, please send them an invitation and encourage them to get a taste of it through Until Uru.
 And if you know Myst fans who haven't tried Uru at all, encourage them to pick up a copy of Complete Chronicles (at Amazon for as little as $4USD) and join the gathering.
 We do want new people to realize that they're not playing Uru Live, but this would be a great time for them to get a glimpse of what Uru Live will look like.

 Anybody who is currently in Until Uru can send invitations.
-Please take advantage of this free invitation system to get as many people as you can to join the gathering in the cavern.
+Please take advantage of this free invitation system to get as many people as you can to join the gathering in the Cavern.
 You're the ones who can bring life back to Uru, and the more people you bring back to Uru, the greater chance we can bring Uru back to life.
 Thanks for your help.

 See you in D'ni,